wladradchenko/wunjo.wladradchenko.ru/tests/README.md

 because what is under test is that a server starts, answers and can be stopped — not how well a model writes.
 It has a chat template, which matters: the server is started with `--jinja` and a model without one does not load.

+## Why check_socket.py exists

+The editor listens on a socket whose path comes from QStandardPaths::RuntimeLocation, and the client has to name the same path or nothing connects.
+The client read XDG_RUNTIME_DIR — an XDG notion that exists on Linux alone.
+On macOS that variable is unset, the client fell back to the bare socket name, and a bare name resolves against the working directory; the socket was in ~/Library/Application Support all along, because that is where macOS maps RuntimeLocation.

+So every agent outside the editor — Claude Code, Cursor, anything over MCP — was told "the editor is not answering on its scripting socket" on macOS, with nothing in the message to suggest the address was wrong.
+The bundled assistant kept working and hid it: the editor hands its own plugins the exact path in WUNJO_SOCKET.

+Each platform is reached by pretending to be it, which is the only way one machine can check an arrangement that differs on all of them.

 ## Where the platform checks came from